Lung cancer incidence statistics

 48% of lung cancer cases in the UK are in females, and 52% are in males.

-Lung cancer incidence rates (European age-standardised (AS) rate Open a glossary item) for persons are significantly higher than the UK average in Scotland and Northern Ireland, significantly lower than the UK average in England, and similar to the UK average in Wales.
+Lung cancer incidence rates (European age-standardised (AS) rate Open a glossary item) for persons are significantly higher than the UK average in Scotland and Northern Ireland and significantly lower than the UK average in England and Wales.

 For lung cancer, like most cancer types, differences between countries largely reflect risk factor prevalence in years past.